How to Cook Pork Adobo, a Classic Filipino Dish

 I was born in the Philippines and grew up tending our family farm with my mother and learned to cook at a very early age.

-When I was 23 I moved to the UK, and now I reside in France, but over the years I have never forgotten my heritage or my culture and have enjoyed showcasing my love of the Philippines to my new countries of residence.
+When I was 23, I moved to the UK, and now I reside in France, but over the years I have never forgotten my heritage or my culture.
+I have enjoyed showcasing my love of the Philippines to my new countries of residence.

 In the UK I performed at cultural shows performing traditional Filipino dances, and now in France, I enjoy cooking and sharing with the world the delights of the Filipino cuisine.